howardad/fvtt-docker/README.md

 ## Foundry

-First, ensure you have a secrets.json with the following contents:
+First, ensure you have a secrets.json with the following contents (placed in the `fvtt` directory):

 ```
 {
-  "foundry_admin_key": "<password used to log into your foundry instance>"
+  "foundry_admin_key": "<admin password you will use to manage your foundry instance>"
   "foundry_password": "<password used to log into your foundry account at foundryvtt.com>"
   "foundry_username": "<username used to log into your foundry account at foundryvtt.com>"
 }